Skip to content

 Prevalent fraud types

-Falsified payslips are the most common form of tenant fraud.
-Fraudsters inflate income figures, fabricate employer details or create entirely fictitious payslips using online templates.
-Cross-referencing payslip data with HMRC records (where possible) or bank statement credits is the most effective countermeasure.
+Falsified pay stubs are the most common form of tenant and mortgage fraud in Canada.
+Fraudsters inflate income figures, fabricate employer details, or create entirely fictitious pay stubs using online templates.
+Cross-referencing pay stub data with CRA Notice of Assessment information or bank statement credits is the most effective countermeasure.

-We cover these fraud patterns in detail in our article on rental fraud and tenant document verification.
+We cover fraud patterns in detail in our article on rental fraud and tenant document verification.

 Red flags to watch for

 Inconsistencies between documents are the strongest indicator of fraud.
-A payslip showing a salary that does not align with bank statement credits, an employer name that does not match Companies House records, or a passport photo that does not match the person presenting it.
+A pay stub showing a salary that does not align with bank statement credits, an employer name that does not match provincial corporate registry records, or identification that does not match the person presenting it.
 Training staff to identify these inconsistencies is a fundamental compliance measure.

 Workflow benefits

 Automated document verification systems extract data from uploaded documents using OCR and AI analysis.
-They verify internal consistency (do the payslip calculations add up?), cross-reference data between documents (does payslip income match bank credits?) and detect digital manipulation (altered PDFs, inconsistent fonts, metadata anomalies).
+They verify internal consistency (do the pay stub calculations add up?), cross-reference data between documents (does pay stub income match bank credits?), and detect digital manipulation (altered PDFs, inconsistent fonts, metadata anomalies).

 ROI comparison